Here Is The 8th Person Who Was At Donald Trump Jr.'s Meeting With Russians

 WASHINGTON ― There are now eight confirmed attendees of the June 2016 meeting that the eldest son of President Donald Trump took after being promised damaging information on his father’s presidential election opponent, Hillary Clinton.

-CNN and The Washington Post on Tuesday identified the previously unnamed eighth attendee as Ike Kaveladze, a senior vice president at Russian real estate developer Aras Agalarov’s company.
+CNN and The Washington Post on Tuesday identified the previously unnamed eighth attendee as Ike Kaveladze.
+The U.S. citizen, who was implicated in a money laundering scheme in 2000, is a senior vice president at Russian real estate developer Aras Agalarov’s company.

 Agalarov’s son, Emin, is a singer represented by Rob Goldstone, the music publicist who arranged the meeting via emails with Donald Trump Jr. After The New York Times uncovered the meeting, Trump Jr. tweeted images of the emails last week, which he said was an effort to be “totally transparent.”